 One of my favorite parts about the beginning of summer is when our local Farmer’s Market floods with various berries.
 I usually get carried away buying everything in sight.
 And that’s exactly how we started making this Triple Berry Salad!

 You definitely don’t ‘need’ 3 kinds of berries by any means.
 But if you get carried away during berry season too, this recipe is for you!
 I’ve also made this salad with just 1 kind of berry, and I really can’t say which one is best.
-Each berry is great in their own way, so I’d encourage you to use whatever you have.
+Each berry is great in its own way, so I’d encourage you to use whatever you have.

 The same principle goes for the ‘greens’ part of this salad.
 By no means do you need to use spinach.
 It just happens to be really tasty with berries.
 But you know what… arugula, romaine, and mesclun mixes are all really great too.

-Now let’s make my Triple Berry Spinach Salad!
+Now let’s make my Spinach Berry Salad

 First up for the dressing, it comes together in the blender.
 The strawberries are puréed right in for a super flavorful dressing.
 But if you don’t have a blender, see the dressings options below for more selections.
 My go-to would be the balsamic vinaigrette.

 Time Saving Tip: As mentioned you can use however many berries you’d like in this salad.
 When I know I have very little time, I use berries that don’t need to be cut up like raspberries and blueberries.
 This saves you a bit in the time department not having to hull and slice strawberries!

 Let’s talk substitutions/variations: